gwosc-tutorial/gwosc-catalog/docs/schema.md

 * `luminosity_distance`: The luminosity distance to the source.
 * `redshift`: The calculated redshift.

-A list for all PE standard names used by the LVK is listed at [https://lscsoft.docs.ligo.org/pesummary/stable/gw/parameters.html](https://lscsoft.docs.ligo.org/pesummary/stable/gw/parameters.html).
+A list of parameters commonly used in PE by the LVK collaboration is at [https://lscsoft.docs.ligo.org/pesummary/stable/gw/parameters.html](https://lscsoft.docs.ligo.org/pesummary/stable/gw/parameters.html).

 Recognized values for search `parameter_name` keys are:

-* `snr`: The network Signal to Noise Ratio of the Matched Filtering.
+* `snr`: The network Signal to Noise Ratio of the signal.
 * `pastro`: The probability of astronomical origin, assuming a compact binary.
 * `far`: The False Alarm Rate of the detection in events per year.